-- Particularly appealing to customers is the open architecture and platform approach by Schneider, allowing for nimble adaptation to myriad customer needs.
+- Particularly appealing to customers is Schneider’s open architecture and platform approach, allowing for nimble adaptation to myriad customer needs.
 Schneider solutions can realize between 50% to 80% cost savings for engineering and maintenance and reduce carbon footprints by as much as 50%.

-- As a business, the company has enjoyed resilient margins, consistent returns on capital, strong cashflow generation, and a solid track record of acquisitions.
+- As a business, the company has enjoyed resilient margins, consistent returns on capital, strong cashflow1 generation, and a solid track record of acquisitions.
 Tightening energy efficiency standards provide a supportive tailwind over the medium and long term.
-Incorporating recycled content into its products, with 12% of its revenues accounting for activities that contribute toward a circular economy, Schneider received the Award for the Circular Economy – Multinational at 2019’s World Economic Forum in Davos.
+Incorporating recycled content into its products, with 12% of its revenues accounting for activities that contribute toward a circular economy, Schneider received the Award for the Circular Economy — Multinational at the 2019 World Economic Forum in Davos.

 Pax Global Environmental Markets Fund Top 10 Holdings